Table of Contents

 These are the certain things that have to be considered to make the UAT a success.
-The first one being that the UAT plan has to be prepared early in the project life-cycle along with checklists, before the UAT starts.
-Pre-UAT session must be conducted during the system testing stage only and the expectations must be set and the scope of UAT must be defined.
+The first one is that the UAT plan has to be prepared early in the project life-cycle along with checklists before the UAT starts.
+Pre-UAT session must be conducted during the system testing stage only the expectations must be set and the scope of UAT must be defined.

-Testing of beginning to end business flow must be performed to avoid system tests and the application must be tested with real world scenarios and data.
-You have to think as a user who is unaware of how the system works.
+Testing of beginning to end business flow must be performed to avoid system tests and the application must be tested with real-world scenarios and data.
+You have to think of a user who is unaware of how the system works.
 Usability testing should be performed and lastly, a feedback session must be conducted to provide suggestions before moving to production.